Table of Contents

 mtl package.
 We will present a

-Writer example in the section called “Using type classes”.
+Writer example in the section called “Using typeclasses”.

 The Maybe type is very nearly the simplest